keithwhor/cmnd/README.md

 # CMND
 ## Command Line Interface Utility for Node.js

-CMND is a package that lets you easily create CLI tools in Node.js using idiomatic ES6 syntax (Node 4+).
+CMND is a package that lets you easily create CLI tools in Node.js.
 It's also simple to create associated manual (help) pages for each command.

-This module was initially built for [Nodal](http://nodaljs.com), but can be used anywhere you'd like.

 # Usage